Check if you need planning permission?

 Work carried out on trees

-Any pruning or felling of a Tree covered by a Tree Preservation Order or within a Conservation Area will require consent.
-Any works to Trees in a Conservation Area may require consent.
+Any pruning or felling of a Tree covered by a Tree Preservation Order will require consent.
+Any works to Trees in a Conservation Area require six weeks notice in writing.
 For the planning application forms please refer to the

 For further information/advice relating to Trees and Hedgerows contact: